OpenMW/openmw/docs/source/manuals/openmw-cs/record-types.rst

 Book
    This includes scrolls and notes.
-For the game to make the distinction between books and scrolls, an extra property, *Scroll*, has been added.
+For the game to make the distinction between books and scrolls, *Book Type* property is used.
    Under the *Skill* column a scroll or book can have an in-game skill listed.
    Reading this item will raise the player’s level in that specific skill.